MindsetConsulting/git-tutorial/README.md

   Temporary branch for resolving merge conflicts or finalizing merges between different branches.
 Examples:
   - `merge/dev_lombok-refactoring`
   - `merge/combined-device-support`

-[^1]: A note on 'main' versus 'master' branch:
-In the spirit of fostering a more inclusive and sensitive environment, it's inportant to note that the computer industry's use of the terms master and slave caught everyone's attention in the summer of 2020.
-Amid the many protests and the growing social unrest, these harmful and antiquated terms were no longer considered appropriate.
-The industry has since been making efforts to move away from these terms, including renaming branches from "Master" to "Main" in version control systems like Git.
-For more information, you can read about why GitHub renamed its master branch to main [here](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main).

 ### 2. Switching Branches